The NBA and USA Basketball have partnered to develop guidelines designed to promote a positive and healthy youth basketball experience.

 These recommendations, which will be announced in 2017, are being designed to provide developmentally appropriate standards for youth basketball – allowing the game to evolve as kids grow and mature.

-Dr. Brenner is an associate professor of pediatrics at the Eastern Virginia Medical School in Norfolk, VA.
-At the Children’s Hospital of the King’s Daughters, Dr. Brenner is the medical director of the sports medicine and adolescent medicine programs and the director of the sports concussion program.
+Dr. Brenner is a professor of pediatrics at the Eastern Virginia Medical School in Norfolk, VA.
+At the Children’s Hospital of the King’s Daughters, Dr. Brenner is the medical director of the sports medicine program and the director of the sports concussion, dance and running programs.
 Dr. Brenner’s research focuses on overuse injuries, sport specialization, and concussions in youth athletes.
-He participated in the White House Concussion Summit and is the immediate-past chairperson for the American Academy of Pediatrics’ Council on Sports Medicine and Fitness.
-Currently, Dr. Brenner is the team physician for local high schools and Norfolk State University, Governor’s School for the Arts and the Todd Rosenlieb Dance and Virginia Ballet Theatre.
+He participated in the White House Concussion Summit and is a past chairperson for the American Academy of Pediatrics’ Council on Sports Medicine and Fitness.
+Currently, Dr. Brenner is the team physician for local high schools, Norfolk State University, Governor’s School for the Performing Arts, the Todd Rosenlieb Dance Company and Virginia Ballet Theatre.

 Professor Côté is Director in the School of Kinesiology and Health Studies at Queen’s University at Kingston in Ottawa (Canada).
 His research interests are in the areas of youth sport, coaching, sport expertise, and positive youth development.
 Dr. Côté’s research is internationally recognized and he has served on the editorial boards of the Journal of Applied Sport Psychology, The Sport Psychologist, Revue International des Sciences du Sport et de l’Education Physique, and Physical Education and Sport Pedagogy.
 He was the editor of the International Journal of Sport and Exercise Psychology.